lh1008/holbertonschool-system_linux/0x04-readelf/README.md

 `$ ./0-hreadelf 0-hreadelf`

-Your machine will print the something similar to this `ELF file headers`:
+Your machine will print the something similar to this `ELF file header`:

 ```
 ELF Header: